-A Conduit of Mixed Food For Thought..with some Comedy
+A Conduit of Mixed News & Self Help Information…with some Humor!

 The World Cup is just getting started and widespread protests have already become an undeniable presence at the tournament.
 Brazilians have been protesting the tournament since last June, when the country hosted the Confederations Cup, as a “dress rehearsal” for the much-larger World Cup.

 This photo, taken by photographer Edimar Soares of O Povo during the Brazil vs. Mexico match in the 2013 FIFA Confederations Cup, highlights a main reason why Brazilians are so furious about hosting the tournament.